 I could drive to Starbucks or Coffee Bean every morning, but ain’t nobody got time for those lines.
 You need quality coffee house coffee at home and for that you must turn to George Clooney.
 If George Clooney says that Nespresso is good, you better believe that it is.
 And if you don’t believe him, believe me.
 This stuff is the bomb diggity.

-Right now the best coffee maker ever is on sale for $160 (regularly $250) on Amazon.
+Right now the best coffee maker ever is on sale.
+You can get the Nespresso VertuoPlus Deluxe Coffee and Espresso Maker for $150 (regularly $210) on Amazon.
 It even comes with a milk frother that will froth your milk for hot or iced drinks in less than 90 seconds.
 It is seriously the best invention ever.

 *The link below is an affiliate link to Amazon.
 There is no additional cost to you for using my link, but I may make a small commission.